danielsaidi/website_danielsaidi/_posts/2013-11-08-jimmy-nilsson-jon-gyllenswärd-less-is-more.md

 ---
-title:  "Jimmy Nilsson & Jon Gyllenswärd: Less is more! - When it comes to art and software"
+title:  "Jimmy Nilsson & Jon Gyllensward: Less is more! - When it comes to art and software"
 date: 	2013-11-08 09:54:00 +0100
 categories: conferences oredev
 tags: